 My name is Julie Lizardo.
 I am a proud Dominican that was born and raised in New York.
 I have an outgoing, bubbly personality with a passion for computer science and sustainability!
 This past spring, I obtained a bachelor’s degree from New York University [NYU] in biology with a concentration in ecology and minored in computer science and math.
 Now, I am pursuing a master’s degree from NYU in interactive media through their Inter-telecommunications Program [ITP].

 Growing up, I was also never exposed to computer science in school and it never appeared as a possible career choice that was accessible to me.
 I was intimidated by the complexity of the field and how it seemed to be catered to men.
 It was not until college that I had opportunity to enroll in a computer science course as an elective.
 Therefore, I want to expose students before they complete their high school education to the possibility of a STEM career and that they are capable of pursuing their interests despite society’s stigmatized depictions.

 One of my life-long goals it to promote computer science education as well as sustainability practices in disadvantaged and underrepresented communities.
-This summer, I took a first step in that direction by teaching two six-week courses in environmental science and computer science to high school students at NYU.
-I am now currently working as a Course and Teacher Assistant within the Department of Computer Science at NYU College of Arts and Science and a Graduate Assistant within NYU Tisch School of the Arts.
+This past summer, I took a first step in that direction by teaching two six-week courses in environmental science and computer science to high school students at NYU.
+I am currently working as a Course and Teacher Assistant within the Department of Computer Science at NYU College of Arts and Science and a Graduate Assistant within NYU Tisch School of the Arts.